gtheys/geerttheys.com/content/posts/Nobel-price-for-AI.md

 +++
-title = "Nobel Prize in physics for AI" description = "My 2cents on this topic" date = 2024-10-11 draft = false
+title = 'Nobel Prize in physics for AI' description = 'My 2cents on this topic' date = 2024-10-11 draft = false